tom-seddon/beeblink/docs/fs.md

 Unzip the server zip file somewhere on your PC.
 There are various options, but for starters run it like this from the command line:

-OS X/Linux: `./beeblink_server --mount beeblink ./volumes`
+OS X/Linux: `./beeblink_server --default-volume beeblink ./volumes`

-Windows: `beeblink_server --mount beeblink ./volumes`
+Windows: `beeblink_server --default-volume beeblink ./volumes`

 After a moment you should get a `Server running...` message.